- 5 Reasons Why Startups Need to Create a Crisis Communications Plan Now - October 11, 2021

 While the majority of crisis communication happens in the moment and varies depending on the situation and timing, you can (and should) prepare now so when that inevitable crisis occurs, you have a preliminary plan to follow.
 If you’re still thinking that a crisis won’t happen to you, I urge you to play it safe and build the plan anyway.

-Remember, business tycoon Warren Buffet once said, “It takes 20 years to build a reputation and five minutes to ruin it.”
+Remember, business tycoon Warren Buffett once said, “It takes 20 years to build a reputation and five minutes to ruin it.”